07anshuman/cryptonite_taskphase_anshuman/README.md

 # Linux Luminarium: Comprehensive Guide

 Welcome to the comprehensive guide of the Linux Luminarium, where we explore the essential commands and concepts of Linux.
-This guide covers 20 modules, including detailed explanations, command examples, personal insights, and challenge flags for each section.
+This guide covers 20 essential points from the 12 modules given, including detailed explanations, command examples, personal insights, and challenge flags for each section.

 ## Table of Contents
 1. [Hello Hackers](#1-hello-hackers-)